-Continuing Policy Fellow, Centre for Science and Policy
+Policy Fellow Alumnus, Centre for Science and Policy

 Alan Pratt made his initial visit as a Policy Fellow in May 2011 when he was Director of Science, Engineering and Technology at the Home Office.
 His role centred around protecting the public using science and technology, through providing impartial scientific and technical advice to government and the police, developing new capabilities with industry and academia, and providing direct technical support to frontline operations.
-He is also responsible for the regulation of forensic science and animal scientific procedures, and for the science and engineering profession with the Home Office.
+He was also responsible for the regulation of forensic science and animal scientific procedures, and for the science and engineering profession with the Home Office.

 Alan is an internationally recognised expert in surveillance technology with a broad background in applied science.
 Having studied physics at Imperial College (1985-88), Alan joined the Home Office to develop world leading surveillance technology before becoming Deputy Director and Chief Scientist, then Director of the Home Office Scientific Development Branch (HOSDB) in 2004, and then Director of Science, Engineering and Technology in 2009.
-He is a Fellow and recent Vice-President of the Institute of Physics and a Chartered Physicist, and holds an MBA from the Open University (2006).
+He is a Fellow and has been Vice-President of the Institute of Physics and a Chartered Physicist, and holds an MBA from the Open University (2006).